Shuffling cards by spatial motion: Dimension consistency

 A visual demonstration can be found in the bottom box of Figure \ref{fig:switching}.
 Recall the discussion of the setting in the top box described right above Theorem \ref{thm:main}.
 The top box shows a path in $E_1$ for $\sigma_0$ given by the permutation $1\mapsto 3$, $2\mapsto 2$, $3\mapsto 4$, and $4\mapsto 1$ for some terminal $t \in (\tau(2), \tau(3))$.
 Thus $k=2$.
 We have made two switching of colors to get to the bottom box from the top: once at $\tau(2)$, when the future paths of the red and purple paths switched colors (this is not shown in the figure); and then, backwards, at $\tau(1)$, when the red and the blue colors switch future paths.
 Notice that the purple path between $[\tau(2), t]$ switch colors twice, first to red (not shown) and then to blue (shown in the bottom box).
 Ultimately, in the bottom box, every card carries the same shadow index along its path that had been assigned at time zero.
 This is a sample path in $E_2$ that has the same probability. \end{proof}

 A variation of this coupling method can often make things faster.
 Consider the definition of $\tau(k+1)$.
 Redefine it so that $\tau(k+1)$ is the first time after $\tau(k)$ \textit{any} index $i \notin \fixed(k)$ meets index $j$, where $j=\pi^*_i(\tau(k))$.
 That is, $\tau(k+1)$ is the first time after $\tau(k)$ when we get an opportunity to increase the size of $\fixed(k)$.
+Continue until $\pi^*$ is the identity permutation.
+Call the time it takes to become identity to be the \textit{parallel} coupling time as opposed to the \textit{sequential} coupling time described below Lemma \ref{lem:noswitchunif}.
 One can check that \eqref{eq:coupbnd} continues to hold with a very similar proof.
-We do not use this faster version in this paper since we do not know how to compute it.
-However, consider the classical example of the random transposition chain where $n$ cards are arranged in a row.
+Obviously, parallel coupling time is smaller.
+It can be significantly smaller as seen in the classical example of the random transposition chain.
+Imagine $n$ cards arranged in a row.
 At each time step two cards are chosen at random (out of $n(n-1)/2$ possibilities) and are transposed with probability $1/2$.
 It is clear that a pair of cards become exchangeable once they are chosen to be transposed (even if they are not).
 It is not hard to see that the modified version of shadow index coupling gives a coupling time of $O(n^2\log n)$ which is close to the best coupling bound of $O(n^2)$, but far from the actual bound of $\frac{1}{2}n\log n + O(n)$.
+We do not use the parallel coupling time in this paper since we do not know how to bound it, except via the sequential coupling time.

 To see the generality of the method of shadow indices, consider the following generalization to a large class of non-trivial examples.
 Recall the mathematical model of riffle shuffle suggested by Shannon and Gilbert, and Reeds.
 See \cite[Chapter 4]{Diaconis88} for many details of its history and analysis.
 Suppose we have a deck of $n$ cards.
 Cut the $n$ card deck according to a binomial distribution with parameters $(n,1/2)$.
 Suppose $k$ cards are cut off and held in the left hand and $n-k$ cards are held in the right hand.
 Drop cards with probability propositional to packet size.
 Thus, the chance that a card is dropped first from the left is $k/n$, and so on.
 Call this method of shuffling the two piles a GSR shuffle.